Mintakaaaa/mercia/lesson_plans/booklet_2.md

 This updates every record that matches the movie query we specified earlier, with the new movie details.

+---

+***IN PRACTICE: LESSON 4 ENDED HERE***

+Recap questions to ask in Lesson 5:
+1. Which 3 HTTP methods did we implement?
+2. What does CRUD stand for?
+3. Which HTTP methods relate to which letters of CRUD?
+4. Why did we write a HTTP exception?
+5. What does `.filter()` do?
+6. What does `.first()` do?

+---
 Let's test this new endpoint!
 We need to re-enter the `FastAPI docs`.
 You should see a new `PUT` endpoint.
 Enter some new movie details...